jadenyue/NBA_Surrender_Analysis/README.md

 2. The four-minute filter on measuring differences in coach tendency is arbitrary.
 The surrender rate increases smoothly through 0.4%, 8.0%, 39.8% and 57.9% with no natural break.
 However, looking at the correlations against the four-minute version result in 1.000, 1.000, 0.978 and 0.929 at two, three, six and eight minutes respectively.
 Therefore, the threshold choice does not impact the results findings significantly, but it is still relevant to mention as a limitation.

-3. The contagion result is not proven to be a mechanism.
-We know only the odds of whether the opponent had withdrawn, but not if a coach was actually influenced by the opposing coach or both coaches read the same scoreboard and came to the same conclusion independently.

-4. The data is partially incomplete.
+3. The data is partially incomplete.
 As the substitutions are not all recorded.
 Using the best available CSV files of NBA play-by-play data, a few games had incomplete data about substitutions.
 Games with less than 15 substitutions (median is 20) were excluded from analysis.
 This lack of data affects older seasons more significantly, with only 74% of 1996-97 team games passing the test, while 98.7% in 2025-26.
 Which could create bias in the "surrender is happening more" claim.

-5. Team strength is contaminated by the outcome.
+4. Team strength is contaminated by the outcome.
 Basketball's own SRS metric is built from point margin, and point margin is compressed by the behaviour under study.
 A leading coach emptying his bench costs about 1.2 points off the final margin.
 The contamination is small against a 4.6 point standard deviation, but the circularity exists.

 ## Why it Matters, and Where it Leads